Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 *With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges*

+**Project:** Portfolio(T1A2)

+This project involved developing a personal portfolio website to showcase my work experience, skills and abilities.
+This required a combination of coding, design, planning and presentation skills to complete the project.
+Some important personal traits (soft skills) were also required.
+These are discussed in more detail below.

+### Planning and design skills

+Before the project could be coded it was important to be able to plan how the site would function and look.
+This involved researching other portfolio site.
+In short, it required research skills to gather ideas before any planning could take place.
+Following this, the project needed to be planned.
+Important skills like wire-framing and mobile first design were applied to plan how the site would look and function.
+Furthermore, this required knowledge of how sites behave and appear on different screen sizes, in order to make the website full responsive.
+Ultimately, the ability to research any problem before and during my portfolio development was essential.

+### Programming knowledge and skills

+Once the design process was completed specific knowledge and skills relating to HTML, CSS styling, CSS preprocessors, reusable HTML components and mixins were needed to build the website.
+Furthermore, it was important to understand flex and how this can be applied to improve site responsiveness.
+Media queries were also needed to make the site fully responsive.
+Moreover, knowledge of semantic HTML elements was essential to be able to make the code and website as readable and accessible and possible.
+Knowledge of sites like W3C markup validation service was helpfully in assessing how appropriate/valid my portfolio site was in terms of HTML semantic tags and CSS (W3.org, 2022).

+### Soft skills